On This Day in History

 1923

-The first 24 Hours of Le Mans is held and has since been run annually in June.
+The first 24 Hours of Le Mans is held in France.
+Run annually in June thereafter, it became the oldest endurance racing event in the world.

 1918